ydkmlt84/Maintainerr_docs/docs/blog/posts/Tutorial_S01E01.md

 <p align="center"><img alt="screenshot-1" src="https://docs.maintainerr.info/latest/images/screenshot-1.png" width="80%"></img></p>

 - 1: This is the name of the Rule, and will eventually be the name of the Collection that gets created.
 - 2: Self explanatory but you can put whatever you want here.
-It will be shown in Plex when you open the collection.
+It will be shown on your media server when you open the collection.
      <p align="center"><img alt"screenshot_plex" src="https://docs.maintainerr.info/latest/images/screenshot_plex_collection.png" width="75%"></p>
+     <p align="center"><em>Screenshot shows Plex example</em></p>
-- 3: Drop-down list of your Plex Libraries.
+- 3: Drop-down list of your media server libraries.
 Which library is this rule going to be run against?
 - 4: This will not be shown if you select a `Movies` library in step 3.
 If you selected a `TVShow` library, your options will be shows/seasons/episodes.
 What type of TVShow media are we going to run the rule against?
 An entire show, just seasons, or just episodes?
 Different options will be made available to you or taken away, depending on what you select here.
 - 5: Sonarr/Radarr action is what is going to happen after the `action after days` set in step 6.
 Options are dependent on the library and media type from above. `Delete` will remove the files and the item from Sonarr/Radarr. `Unmonitor and delete` will unmonitor (not remove) the item from Sonarr/Radarr but delete the files. `Unmonitor and keep` will unmonitor the item from Sonarr/Radarr and <u>**keep**</u> the files.
 - 6: Think of this as a "delay" setting.
 How many days after this rule is ran, items have been matched to this rules filter parameters and added to the collection, will we execute the action set in step 5?